The Department of Education acts as the lender, providing funds for Stafford Loans.

-Students may receive a Direct Subsidized Loan, a Direct Unsubsidized Loan, or both for the same academic year.
-Qualification for a Direct Subsidized Loan is based on financial need, as determined under federal regulations.
-A student’s need is not a factor in determining eligibility for a Direct Unsubsidized Loan.
+Students may receive a Direct Subsidized Stafford Loan, a Direct Unsubsidized Stafford Loan, or both for the same academic year.
+The Subsidized Stafford Loan is based on financial need.
 Students may qualify for a Direct Unsubsidized Loan regardless of their financial need.

 The Budget Control Act of 2011 made two important changes to the Direct Loan Program: